gildir/CS321-2018F-004/inventory.md

 ### User
 Users are not able to offer an item to other players.
 Simply type `O` or `Offer`, target player's name, and name of item to offer (e.g. `Offer Player1 Sword`) and request will be made.
 The item is removed from your inventory until player either accpets or rejects your offer.

 Players are not able to offer to someone not in your room, yourself, or players not in the game.
-Also you are unable to offer items not currently held in your inventory.
+Also, you are unable to offer items not currently held in your inventory.
 ### Developer
 The code for the offer feature is located in GameCore and has many checks for validity.
 Checks for valid offer target, target player be co-located as offer initiator, and item being currently held by initiator.
 If any checks fail, the item is returned to the players inventory and the offer is cancelled.